cozygene/feather/README.md

                           [--n_threads -1]
 ```
 where:
 * `eigenvectors_filename` - A file containing the eigenvalues of the kinship matrix, one eigenvalue per line, in text format.
+No header or IDs supported - see example file.
 This could be created, for example, with GCTA's --pca flag, after removing the IDs from the output file (**required**).
 * `eigenvalues_filename` - A file containing the eigenvectors of the kinship matrix, one eigenvector per column, in text format.
+No header or IDs supported - see example file.
 This could be created, for example, with GCTA's --pca flag, after removing the IDs from the output file  (**required**).
 * `phenotypes_filename` - A file containing the phenotypes, one phenotype per column, in text format (**required**).
+No header or IDs supported - see example file.
 * `heritabilities_filename` - A file containing the estimated heritabilities, one estimated value per row, in text format (**required**).
 This can be obtained from the Python version by running, e.g.:
 ```
 python2 permutation_testing.py -k data/example.eigenval -v data/example.eigenvec -y data/phenotypes.txt --parametric | tail -n +2 | cut -f 2 > data/heritability_estimates.txt